availproject/docs/docs/Running Avail/avail-validator.md

 ## Manual Setup

-The easiest way to deploy your own Avail validator node is a Manual setup.
-But before we start, need to ensure a few pre-requisites for *Manual Setup*, explained in next *Praparing for Node Configuration* section.
+The easiest way to deploy your own Avail validator node is to use the Manual setup.
+But please take additional care about the node security aspects.
+A few tips and tricks provided throughout this document may prove to be useful.

 ### Preparing for Node Configuration

-Please ensure that, follwing three things are ready with you -
+Ensure that, follwing three things are ready with you -
 1. Create a **Stash** and **Controller** account and obtain AVLs for these accounts.
-2. Raw chain spec for the chain to connect to (i.e. testnet or devnet chain spec)
+2. Raw chain spec for the chain to connect to
-3. Address of the node to connect to (i.e. p2p address of a node on testnet or devnet)
+3. The p2p address of the boot node to connect to

 1. To create **Stash** and **Controller** accounts - Please visit Polygon Avail Explorer [here](https://testnet.avail.tools/), preferably in the incognito mode.